ndcraftycat/how-to-midjourney/How to Midjourney.md

 - The `/blend` command is a simplified image prompting process optimized for mobile users.
 - Image prompts are **visible** on the Midjourney website unless a user has **Stealth Mode**.

+### Image Weights (--iw)
+In --v 5 you can increase the influence of your reference image using --iw N where N is a value between 0 and 2.
+The default is 1.0 so if you want your image reference to be less influential, try --iw 0.5  and if you want it to be very influential try --iw 2.
+(The iw stands for image weight.)

+Reference image recommendations:
+- Play  with --iw N. All images will have the weight value of N. You can't give images different values.
+- Play with the value of --stylize (--s) between 0 and 1000 to turn down (or up) the influence of Midjourney's house style.
+- The URL of your reference image(s) MUST end in an image filename extension such as png, jpg, gif.
+- Strive to use the same aspect ratios for input  and output: 1:1 in for 1:1 out.
+2:3 in for 2:3 out, etc.
+- Reference images should be simple.
+Clear subjects, uncomplicated backgrounds.
+- You can't use URLs in place of words in the prompt.
+Click here for more information: https://discord.com/channels/662267976984297473/1026944423692619878/1058176989900582912
+- Image refs work best if they already represent roughly what you want to see in the final image.
+- MJ will always create a brand new image, never a copy.
+You can't recreate the source image.
+You'll only get rough likenesses of the people in the pictures.
+- Midjourney will NOT invent/add/create by itself.
+You must prompt for it.
+A reference image that does not include arms will continue to not have arms, unless your prompt mentions arms, i.e. sleeves, biceps, or bracelets.
+- You can add/remove image references using remix.
+This creates some cool opportunities.
+Try it out.

 ## **Use parameters**

 Customize your image generation using various parameters.